-Organization Goal and Strategies Baseline Target

-Olmsted County Educate all school districts in 2 school 6 school districts in

-Mental Health Olmsted County about the districts 2024.

-education School Health Assessment and (2023).

-Workgroup Performance Evaluation

-(OCMHE) (SHAPE) system and related

-educational materials.

-Promote "Stay Connected Minnesota"

-campaign with Olmsted

-County Schools (Q1

-2024).

-Educate all public and

-private schools in

-Olmsted County about

-the SHAPE system,

-along with the latest

-statewide SHAPE cohort

-(Q2 2024).

-Determine next steps

-with Olmsted County

-school teams as state

-cohort program finishes

-(Q4 2024).

-Educate schools in Olmsted County on

-CredibleMind resource

-(Q4 2024).

-Mayo Clinic Improve access to mental health Identify in Identify in 2024.

-care.
-2024. ,

-Reduce wait times by half

-for first-time behavioral

-health appointments for

-community patients.
+Organization Goal and Strategies Baseline Target Olmsted County Mental Health education Workgroup (OCMHE) Educate all school districts in Olmsted County about the School Health Assessment and Performance Evaluation (SHAPE) system and related educational materials.
+Promote "Stay Connected Minnesota" campaign with Olmsted County Schools (Q1 2024).
+Educate all public and private schools in Olmsted County about the SHAPE system, along with the latest statewide SHAPE cohort (Q2 2024).
+Determine next steps with Olmsted County school teams as state cohort program finishes (Q4 2024).
+Educate schools in Olmsted County on CredibleMind resource (Q4 2024).
+2 school districts (2023).
+6 school districts in 2024.
+Mayo Clinic Improve access to mental health care.
+Identify in 2024.
+Identify in 2024.

-Medica Increase usage of Intensive Community Based Services (ICBS) by Olmsted County residents who are Medica members each year from 2024 to 2026.
-Contract with a local provider to offer ICBS program in Olmsted County.
+1 Reduce wait times by half for first-time behavioral health appointments for community patients.
+Medica Increase usage of Intensive Community Based Services (ICBS) by Olmsted County residents who are Medica members each year from 2024 to 2026. • Contract with a local provider to offer ICBS 0 5 program in Olmsted County.
 Refer Medica members to the program.
-0 5 OCPHS Increase usage of the CredibleMind platform. • Strategies to be identified in 2024.
+OCPHS Increase usage of the CredibleMind platform. • Strategies to be identified in 2024.
 0 20,000 (10,000 per year in 2024 and 2025).
-OMC Improve mental health service accessibility by diversifying support beyond Psychiatry/Psychology Departments. • Introduce Nurse visits for ongoing assistance between provider appointments, encompassing medication review, monitoring, and addressing patient concerns. • Expand outreach services to branch offices, additional departments, and community partners, ensuring comprehensive coverage and support. # of outreach visits and # of nurse visits.
+OMC Improve mental health service accessibility by diversifying support beyond Psychiatry/Psychology Departments.
+Introduce Nurse visits for ongoing assistance between provider appointments, encompassing medication review, monitoring, and addressing patient concerns.
+Expand outreach services to branch offices, additional departments, and community partners, ensuring comprehensive coverage and support. # of outreach visits and # of nurse visits.
 Increase both by 5 - 10% each year (2024, 2025, and 2026).
-RPS Implement universal mental health screening in all school buildings within the Rochester Public School district. • In SY 23-24, pilot two validated and normed mental health screeners in 8 buildings who have self-selected screening as a goal. • Using data and feedback from the two screeners, select one for universal adoption In SY 23-24, screen 400-600 students using the two screeners selected.
-In SY 24-25, increase adoption of mental health screener to additional schools, based on what is appropriate
+RPS Implement universal mental health screening in all school buildings within the Rochester Public School district. • In SY 23-24, pilot two validated and normed mental health screeners in 8 buildings who have self-selected screening as a goal. • Using data and feedback from the In SY 23-24, screen 400- 600 students using the two screeners selected.
+In SY 24-25, increase adoption of mental health screener to additional denotes recommendations related to policy-either new policies or changes to existing policies.

+two screeners, schools,

+select one for based on

+universal adoption what is

-in Rochester for the RPS
+in Rochester appropriate

 Public Schools.

-strategic plan roll-out.

-Screening will be ron-out.

-implemented three times

-a year and be used to

-identify students for

-referral to intervention

-resources as appropriate.

-Screening data will also
+Screening will be implemented three times a year and be used to identify students for referral to intervention resources as appropriate.
+Screening data will also for the RPS strategic plan roll-out.

-be used to inform

-building-wide and district-
+be used to inform building-wide and district- wide initiatives.

-wide initiatives.

-UCare Reduce substance use for 12 30 members (2026).

-Olmsted County residents who members

-are UCare members by (2023).

-increasing utilization of Intensive ,

-Community Based Treatment

-services.

-Increase Olmsted County

-stakeholder awareness of

-program and referral

-pathways.